THE NAAMS INITIATIVES - A BRIEF SUMMARY

 The assembly side realizes significant reductions in both the cost and time required to design and build assembly tools.
 Dollar values and days required are difficult to document because NAAMS is an established way of life and there is nothing to compare with.
 For example, strict adherence to standardized stock lists for construction steel and aluminum shapes ensures that tools are built from a minimum cost inventory.
 More important, design sources have a library of the NAAMS components used by the body manufacturer, and have largely automated the design process.
 As with stamping dies, the design team is no longer concerned with which company will supply the locating pins, retractable pin packages, power clamps, risers, locators, switches, etc.; they design to NAAMS standards knowing that a variety of cost-competitive suppliers can supply.
 Many components are produced in quantities instead of being special ordered and are available off-the-shelf, yielding significant reductions in build time and cost.
 In-plant replacement inventories are likewise reduced.
 Typical estimates for NAAMS savings are "Design and build in less time than it used to take to design", "Upwards of $30,000,000 per program" and "Essential to our corporate reduced-time-to-market objectives".

-The foregoing is a brief summary of how the NAAMS Stamping and Assembly Standards are making a major contribution in reducing the cost and time required to bring vehicles produced by Chrysler, Ford and GM to the marketplace.
+The foregoing is a brief summary of how the NAAMS Stamping and Assembly Standards are making a major contribution in reducing the cost and time required to bring vehicles produced by Ford, GM and Stellantis to the marketplace.
 At the same time, they are helping to keep steel the material of choice in automotive bodies-in-white, closures and front end sheet metal.